 Brandon worked on several software projects spanning a variety of tech stacks, including Magento (PHP), Python, Node, Angular, Drupal, and WordPress.
 Projects included: REST APIs that support Cricut’s award-winning DesignSpace software and mobile apps, APIs that support interaction with Cricut embedded devices, a Magento shopping cart.

-Full-service software and web development agency, co-founded by Brandon, specialized in custom e-commerce and application development with PHP, Magento, Big Commerce, WooCommerce, Ruby on Rails, Linux, iOS, and Android.
+Full-service software and web development agency, co-founded by Brandon, specialized in custom e-commerce and application development with PHP, Magento, Wordpress, Big Commerce, WooCommerce, Ruby on Rails, Linux, iOS, and Android.
 Brandon was involved in every aspect of the business, from sales and finance to client interaction and hiring to project planning and management to software architecture and development.

-Brandon worked with a team to develop and maintain a robust sales order management system that is used by Clearlink's 800+ sales associates and is integrated with several other software systems, such as the company's phone system and its brand partner APIs.
-Thousands of orders across 15+ brands and credit card payment transactions are processed through the system and sent to brand partners each day.
+Brandon worked with a team to develop and maintain a robust sales order management system that is used by Clearlink's 800+ sales associates and is integrated with several other software systems, such as the company's inbound sales phone system and its brand partner APIs.
+Thousands of orders across 15+ nationwide brands and credit card payment transactions are processed through the system and sent to brand partners each day.

 Brandon worked with a small team in the development of a heavily customized implementation of Magento, adding key features and customization to the Customer, Catalog, Sales, and other modules.
 He also helped with a migration from Magento Community to Magento Enterprise.